-“Out of sheer desperation, yesterday, I soaked my feet with one tablespoon of bleach in a gallon of warm water for half an hour.
+“Out of sheer desperation, yesterday, I soaked my feet with one tablespoon of sodium hypochlorite in a gallon of warm water for half an hour.
 What relief!
 My feet are feeling and looking great and the itch is gone.”

 Historical Uses for Topical Chlorine Bleach:

-Cynthia is right that the British chemist, Henry Dakin, developed a topical solution containing chlorine bleach to treat infected wounds during World War I. Dakin’s Solution was dilute chlorine bleach (sodium hypochlorite).
+Cynthia is right that the British chemist Henry Dakin developed a topical solution containing chlorine bleach to treat infected wounds during World War I. Dakin’s Solution was dilute chlorine bleach (sodium hypochlorite).
 While it is possible to make this at home (it requires 1.5 teaspoons of baking soda, 3 tablespoons plus 1/2 tsp. of 5.25% bleach and 4 cups of water), we strongly discourage home use.
 Creating the dilution correctly can be tricky.
-Accidentally getting bleach on skin can lead to the problems listed above.
+Accidentally getting bleach on skin can be harmful.

-Pharmacists can make Dakin’s Solution, but we strongly discourage DIY chemists from trying this in the bathroom.
+Pharmacists can make Dakin’s Solution, but DIY chemists should refrain from trying this in the bathroom.

-Despite reassurance by readers that dilute bleach is safe to treat nail fungus or athlete’s foot, some visitors to this website report problems:
+Despite reassurance by readers that dilute sodium hypochlorite is safe to treat nail fungus or athlete’s foot, some visitors to this website report problems: